abhibanerjeehome/crypto_comparison_project-/README.md

 # Meme impact on volatility across markets

+We are looking to evaluate the relationship between Social Commentary data and price volatility across stocks and cryptocurrencies.
+We will use ‘mentions’ data to establish a high level view of this relationship.
+The scope of the project will include the most recent top 10 stocks and top 5 coins.
-We are looking to evaluate the relationship between Social Commentary data and stock/cryptocurrency price motion.
-Here we are using the ‘mentions’ data to establish a high level view of this relationship and then proceed to further comb out that correlation in other coins.
-We will evaluate the relationship between mentions and price motion as is pertinent to the scope of this project and this interface with liimited acceess to data allows.
+We will evaluate the relationship between mentions and price motion as is pertinent to the scope of this project and this interface with what the data allows.

+# Research Questions to be Explored

+Are mentions driving the price or vice versa?
+Does the process go: marketing first, meme mentions, then price  OR volatility?
+How do we render Graphs and Interactive Dashboards on a Web Page?

+# Data Sources

+‘Mentions’ data to identify stocks and crypto of interest (apewisdom.io*) Top 5 identified Cryptocurrencies (Alpaca)
+Top 5 identified stocks (Alpaca - limited database*) Focusing on “top 5” might be a bit limiting, and the code if built out further would seek to  include a greater number of stocks/crypto, however, we believe that an initial sample of the “top 5”s respectively should present if there is a sufficient relationship to further pursue this project.
+ApeWisdom* = we are currently using apewisdom to scrape data from the the last 24 hours of reddit.
+We need hourly data from the reddit api to understand the relationship between social data and price data so having an inhouse scraper that could grab data over a larger period of time would be great, but thats a project all on its own which we may visit later on in the course.
+Limited database* = Alpaca only carries so many stocks/coins, there are perhaps other apis available if one were to seek much more obscure tickers.
+Caveat: Inclined to believe that we may miss notable insights by only looking at major stocks/ coins.

 ## Technologies